McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 }
 ```

-Tailwind is massively [configurable](https://tailwindcss.com/docs/configuration){target="_blank"}, letting you override and extend values used when generating classes, and even [add your own](https://tailwindcss.com/docs/adding-new-utilities){target="_blank"} utility classes to participate in the CSS generation process.

-However, there's only one tweak needed to get started: `content` is how the JIT magic happens.
-Here you point Tailwind at any _markup_ files where its yet-to-be-generated CSS is being _used_.
+To get started, `content` must point Tailwind at any _markup_ files where its yet-to-be-generated CSS is being _used_.
 (Hence the "JIT" in "Tailwind JIT").
 More specific configuration translates to better performance, but you don't want to miss any files either.
 A decent starter for a Blazor project, taking advantage of globbing and negation/exclusion:

 ```javascript:tailwind.config.js
 module.exports = {